signalfx/integrations/collectd-apache/README.md

     * On Ubuntu and Debian systems, this plugin is included by default with the [SignalFx collectd agent](https://github.com/signalfx/integrations/tree/master/collectd)[](sfx_link:sfxcollectd).

-5. Download SignalFx's [sample configuration file](https://github.com/signalfx/integrations/blob/master/collectd-apache/10-apache.conf) for this plugin to `/etc/collectd/managed_config`.
+5. Download SignalFx's <a target="_blank" href="https://github.com/signalfx/integrations/blob/master/collectd-apache/10-apache.conf">sample configuration file</a> for this plugin to `/etc/collectd/managed_config`.

 6. Modify the sample configuration file to provide values that make sense for your environment, as described in [Configuration](#configuration) below.